mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Two thousand paces," he repeated out loud.
 "Can't be much father."

 He looked upward at the leaves and branches dancing along the deep purple sky above him as he listened to the breeze, hoping to hear some hint of a fallen tree or the soft footsteps of his mysterious savior.
 But only the cold wind spoke to him.
-He held tighter to the black coat that Setre had put on his body, shuddered at the memory of her body against his.
+He held tighter to the black poncho that Setre had given him, shuddered at the memory of her body against his.
 Though he knew what had happened to him was real, it felt like a dream, as if his mind had distanced itself from reality to keep moving on with life.

 He came across a tree with a coil set into its trunk, just like the ones he'd seen when Setre was taking him in. _I must be near wherever I'm supposed to go.
 What are these coils for?_ He took a closer look at the sap-covered copper spiral, imagined the years of experience it must have taken to make something metallic look so perfectly organized. _Probably some old maman and hae trinkets_, he thought to himself.